hypi-universe/docs/content/hypi-directives.md

 ## What is a directive

-A `@` character followed by a series of characters identifies a directive.
+An `@` character followed by a series of characters identifies a directive.
 It is optionally followed by a list of named arguments, which can appear after almost any form of syntax in the GraphQL query or schema languages.

 `strl: String @length(min: 1, max: 5)`